Code-Institute-Submissions/LPetkova-Portfolio/README.md

 ```
 <section class="testimonials" id="testimonials">
 ```
-As I am using Font Awesome icon instead an empty heading which contains only the icon is not an option too as then the warnin changes to *Empty heading.*
+As I am using Font Awesome icon instead an empty heading which contains only the icon is not an option too as then the warning changes to *Empty heading.*